Otto is a Graphic Artist who practices as book artist and screen printer.

-Since 2010 Otto runs a printmaking workshop near Bath, UK, which
+In 2010 Otto edtablished a printmaking workshop near Bath, UK, which

 also offers open access to other Artists.
 He has now published ten registered titles, amongst which are the screen printing manuals and the cross-cut fold scifi booklets.
 Otto also makes editioned screen prints.

 In 2020 Otto is opening a printmaking workshop in rural Brittany.